 There are several reasons why your business might need a high-risk merchant account.

-Another reason why a business might need a high-risk merchant account is if the business has a history of chargebacks.
+2. You have a history of chargebacks. on why a business might need a high-risk merchant account is if the business has a history of chargebacks.
 Chargebacks occur when a customer disputes a charge on their credit card statement and the credit card issuer refunds the customer’s money.
 If a business has a high number of chargebacks, it may be classified as high risk.
 Some credit repair merchants have had problems with chargebacks.

 What Are the Benefits of a High-Risk Merchant Account?